jobinau/pg_gather/README.md

 # Highlights
 1. **Secure by Open :** Simple, Transperent, Fully auditable code.<br>
    A SQL-only data collection script.
-Programs with control structures are avoided for improving the readabilty and code auditability.
+Ensures full transperancy about what is collected, transmitted and analyzed.
+Programs with control structures are avoided for improving the readabilty and auditability.
 2. **No Executables :** No executables need to be deployed on the database host<br>
-    Usage of executables on a secured environments posses risks and not acceptable in many environments
+    Usage of executables on a secured environments posses risks and not acceptable in many highly secure environments
 3. **Authentication agnostic**<br>
    Any authentication mechanism supported by PostgreSQL works for data gathering.
 So if `psql` is able to connect, data for analysis can be collected.
 4. **Any Operating System** <br>